ENCO: Life-Cycle Management of Enterprise-Grade Copilots: Data Preprocessing

 \subsection{TSG Processor}

-The TSG Processor accesses Git repositories, splits long documents into smaller chunks, and generates embeddings for multiple fields, including document content, titles, and URLs.
-This enables multi-field hybrid search, improving accuracy and ranking.
-Additional metadata, such as document descriptions, referenced issue IDs, and base64-encoded images are also extracted.
-The pipeline supports advanced search algorithms, including Reverse-HyDE question embeddings~\cite{gao2022hyde} and techniques from~\cite{joycepaper}.
-We conducted a thorough evaluation of documentation retrieval algorithms and hyper-parameters for \sysname in~\cite{williampaper}.
+The Trouble Shooting Guide (TSG) Processor accesses Git repositories to fetch documentation contents, splits long documents into smaller chunks, and generates embeddings for multiple fields, including document content, titles, and URLs.
+Additional metadata, such as document descriptions, referenced IcM IDs, and base64-encoded images are also extracted.
+The pipeline supports advanced search algorithms, including HyQE question embeddings~\cite{gao2022hyde} and techniques from~\cite{joycepaper}.
+We conducted a thorough evaluation of documentation retrieval algorithms with different input fields in~\cite{williampaper}.